Biochemistry Major (with ASBMB certification) - Bachelor of Science (BS)

 This sample degree plan does not establish a contractual agreement.
 It identifies the minimum requirements a student must successfully complete, to qualify for a degree, in a format intended to assist the student in planning their academic career.
 Actual degree plans may differ.

-The two biochemistry sample plans below follow the biology track prerequisites.
+The biochemistry sample plan below follow the biology track prerequisites.
 See catalog for microbiology track prerequisites and adjust the CSH Core and/or minor credits as needed.

 Year 1